ReactFinland/site/content/schedule.md

 So far, the following workshops have been confirmed.
 Each session will take four hours and they are arranged twice so you have a chance to choose two.
 A session is capped to twenty people.

-* Babel – Learn Babel thoroughly with Sven Sauleau, a core developer.
+* **Babel** – Learn Babel thoroughly with Sven Sauleau, a core developer.
-* Reactive State Machines - Learn how to refactor an old application to use state machines with David Khourshid.
+* **Reactive State Machines** - Learn how to refactor an old application to use state machines with David Khourshid.
-* ReasonML – See the reason in ReasonML with Nik Graf and Patrick Stapfer.
+* **ReasonML** – See the reason in ReasonML with Nik Graf and Patrick Stapfer.
-* Style guides in React – Learn to develop style guides for your React application with Andrey Okonetchnikov and Artem Sapegin.
+* **Style Guides in React** – Learn to develop style guides for your React application with Andrey Okonetchnikov and Artem Sapegin.
-* Universal React with Next.js – Learn how to develop React in Universal way with Sia Karamalegos.
+* **Universal React with Next.js** – Learn how to develop React in Universal way with Sia Karamalegos.
-* [Webpack – The Good Parts](https://presentations.survivejs.com/webpack-the-good-parts/) – Learn more about webpack from one of its core developers, Juho Vepsäläinen.
+* **[Webpack – The Good Parts](https://presentations.survivejs.com/webpack-the-good-parts/)** – Learn more about webpack from one of its core developers, Juho Vepsäläinen.

 The following four hour workshops are arranged only once:

-* Testing React – Learn how to test React with Sara Vieira.
+* **Testing React** – Learn how to test React with Sara Vieira.
-* Detox – Learn graybox E2E testing with Rotem Mizrachi-Meidan, the author of the tool.
+* **Detox** – Learn graybox E2E testing with Rotem Mizrachi-Meidan, the author of the tool.

 We also have full day workshops (eight hours including a lunch):

-* React Native with Gant Laborde and Shay Keinan.
+* **React Native** with Gant Laborde and Shay Keinan.
-* State management with Michel Weststrate, the author of MobX and Mobx-State-Tree.
+* **State Management** with Michel Weststrate, the author of MobX and Mobx-State-Tree.

 ### 25.04 - Wednesday - React